Here's a summary of the key comments from the Liverpool boss...

 “There are two opinions,” Klopp said of his number one goalkeeper.

-"There are two opinions; one is Ali's opinion, one is the medical department's.
+“One is Ali's opinion, one is the medical department.
 We have to wait.
 It was a serious injury and we don't want to take any risks.
-For tomorrow, no chance.
-We have to see for Leicester, then for United 100 per cent"#LFC
+For tomorrow, [there is] no chance.
+We have to see for Leicester [on Saturday], then for [Manchester] United [on 20 October], 100 per cent [he will be back].”

 On Joel Matip Knock